Teja0o8/Calculator/README.md

 # calculator

-This is a basic Calculator
+this is a basic calculator